 Boat wash

-The boat wash, operated by the Glen Lake Association on the north shore of Little Glen Lake, is the first line of defense in battling the presence of invasive species within the watershed.
+The boat wash, operated by the Glen Lake Association on the north shore of Little Glen Lake, is the first line of defense in battling invasive species within the watershed.
 Invasive species are detrimental to the lake’s ecosystem and esthetic appeal, and can be costly and impossible to eradicate.
-Please help us protect the water by washing your boat, jet ski, kayak, paddle board, or canoe each time before you launch it.
+Please help us protect the water by utilizing our boat wash before launching your boat, jet ski, kayak, paddle board, or canoe.

 Did you know…

-Invasive species, such as Eurasian Water milfoil are most likely to enter Glen Lake as “hitchhikers” on watercraft or trailers.
+Invasive species, such as Eurasian watermilfoil (EWM) are most likely to enter Glen Lake as “hitchhikers” on watercraft or trailers.
 How so?
-Once a boat has been pulled out of a lake, water from that lake remains in the watercraft – in the hull, within the motor’s cooling system, and inside of bait boxes.
-If your boat operates in an infested body of water, it can later carry eggs and larvae of zebra mussels, or Eurasian Water milfoil seed or fragment into the next lake you choose to enjoy, such as Glen Lake!
+Once a boat has been pulled out of a lake or stream, water remains in the watercraft – in the hull, within the motor’s cooling system, and inside of bait boxes, in live wells and on equipment.
+If your boat operates in an infested body of water, it can later carry eggs and larvae of quagga mussels, or EWM seed or fragment into the next lake you choose to enjoy, such as Glen Lake!

-The heated pressure wash station at the launch site also kills VHS (Viral Hemorrhagic Septicemia) – a viral fish disease.
+The heated pressure wash station at the launch site also kills VHS (Viral Hemorrhagic Septicemia) – a viral fish disease present in nearby Lake Michigan waters.

 Boat Wash Operation

-The Glen Lake Association operates a free, heated and powered boat wash station at the Day Forest Road boat launch site.
-This is the ONLY boat wash within the entire Glen Lake-Crystal River Watershed.
+The Glen Lake Association operates a free, hotwater, powerwash decontamination station at the Day Forest Road boat launch site.
+This is the ONLY boat wash within the Glen Lake/Crystal River Watershed.

 Boat Wash Location